 C4.4.2.1.
-The school will be organized around a core faculty to ensure continuity, stability, and scholarly substance for the curriculum.
+DoDPI will be organized around a core faculty to ensure continuity, stability, and scholarly substance for the curriculum.

 C4.4.2.2.
-With the exception of adjunct and academician faculty members, the school director and/or Chief of Instruction will have direct input into the evaluations of all faculty members.
+With the exception of adjunct faculty members, the Director and/or Chief of Instruction will have direct input into the evaluations of all faculty members.